1. Introduction

 - Practice activity data: retained for the duration of your account.
 After account deletion, this data is retained in aggregated and de-identified form for service improvement purposes.

-- Written submissions (MEE/MPT/essay): retained for the duration of your account and deleted within 60 days of account deletion.
+- Written submissions (MEE/MPT/essay): retained for the duration of your account and deleted from active systems within 60 days of account deletion; residual copies in off-site backups are purged on the rolling backup cycle described in Section 7.2.

 - Communications: retained for up to 36 months for operational and legal purposes.